QR Code

 This is not a fluke.
 The shift away from liberalism has much deeper causes than Donald Trump, social media and disinformation.
 At bottom this ideological shift in the American ruling class is a reflection of U.S. hegemony slipping away.
 When the U.S. stood as the uncontested world power, it could afford the luxury of liberal democracy at home and abroad.
 Now that the pressure is increasing on all fronts, liberalism is an unnecessary hindrance to U.S. global dominance.
 There was always a mailed fist under the velvet glove.
 But now the glove is too expensive and it’s coming off.

 Before the U.S. elections, liberals were already ditching their own “values” as fast as they possibly could.
 Open borders, international law, trans rights, multiculturalism, anti-racism—finished are the days when the ruling class itself proclaimed to stand for these high principles.
-Finished are the days of Trudeau, Jacinda Arden and Obama.
+Finished are the days of Trudeau, Jacinda Ardern and Obama.
 Now Sir Keir Starmer is what passes for left-wing in ruling circles.

 Is the situation hopeless?
 For those who place their faith in the enlightenment of the progressive elites, the situation is indeed hopeless.
 All they can do is curse the masses for being backward as they themselves prepare to kowtow to reaction.
 But it is precisely among the working masses, including the millions who supported Trump, that hope is to be found.